MHickey2/EssenChelle-Oils/README.md

 - Create content that will engage the users and encourage them to return for more.
 - Make the shopping experience easy to manage for the Shopper.
 - Attract visitors and convert them into customers

   <br/>

 ### 2. The Target Customer: <a name="targetcustomer"></a>

 - Anyone with an interest in essential oils and their byproducts.

 - Anyone who wishes to buy EssenChelle Oil Products.
 - Anyone who has interest in joining the EssenCHelle Oil community and wants to learn more about our range of products.
+- anyone who wants to use essential oils in their home and are looking for essential oil burners.
+- anyone who wants to use massage techniques and wants massage oils that will be therapeutic.

  <br/>

 ### 3. Site User Profile

+The user is really anyone who has an interest in holistic health.
+They either have had some experience with essential oils or are new to Essential Oils and want to learn more about them and how to integrate them into their lives.
+They may want to buy products from the site or read blogs that have a focus on the benefits and the uses for the featured oils.

 <br/>

 ### 4. Site Goals

-- The site allows the User to understand the theme of the site and be able to navigate through the site content easily.
+- The theme of the site is easy to understand and it is easy to navigate through the site content easily.

-- The user will be able to use the search facility to find specific products by category or word in title.
+- The user will be able to use the search facility to find specific products by category or word search.
 - The user when logged in will be able to buy Products in the EssenChelle range.
 - The user will be able to maintain a profile on the site and can update their Profile details.
 - The user will be able to avail of discount and offers within the site.
+- The user will be able to view blogs and can add comments for individual blogs.
+- The user can see full details for individual products and if logged in they can leave reviews.
+- The user can contact the site owner with queries and suggestions.

 <br>